 It’s a way to protect the liable employer from paying benefits to those who might take advantage of the system.

-Any determination can be appealed, but you should apply the principles found in the Benefit Determination Guide
+Any determination can be appealed, but you should apply the principles found in the Benefit Determination Guide for best results.

 And to answer the question about who would be paying .. it’s still the employer that laid off .. until this benefit year expires and possibly even when a new benefit year is established.